-- 7. Programs: Digital tournament programs will be created and will be accessible via the Tournament Info page on the NHIAA website (www.nhiaa.org/tournament-info).
-All program rights are reserved by the Lacrosse Committee and the NHIAA. - 8.
+- 10. Programs: Digital tournament programs will be created and will be accessible via the Tournament Info page on the NHIAA website (www.nhiaa.org/tournament-info).
+All program rights are reserved by the Girls Lacrosse Committee and the NHIAA. - 11.
 Fifty/Fifty (50/50) Raffles: Fifty/Fifty drawings are permitted by the New Hampshire Interscholastic Athletic Association (NHIAA); at the site of an NHIAA member school hosting any round of an NHIAA tournament event (s).
-Fifty-fifty raffles will not be permitted at "neutral sites" that are not NHIAA Member School sites.
+Fifty-fifty raffles will not be permitted at "neutral sites" that are not NHIAA Member School sites. - 12.
+Postponement: The representative, having visited the site when appropriate, and in consultation with the Game Director, or when possible with representatives of both schools, will make any decisions regarding postponement of any game of the Girls Lacrosse Tournament.
+The representative shall notify the participating schools and officials of the decision.